-What are the additional real estate activities allowed in Phase 2?
+What are the required protocols for any permitted in-person activity during Phase 2?

-The protocols that must be followed for permitted in-person activities, during Phase 1.5 and Phase 2, include:
+The protocols that must be followed for permitted in-person activities, during Phase 2, include:

-- In-person activities must be by appointment only; - Real estate brokers and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.) must wear cloth face coverings and should encourage clients and customers to do the same; - No more than three (3) people, including the broker, may be at the property at any one time; - Those three persons must strictly follow social distancing guidelines by remaining at least six feet apart at all times; and - No real estate open houses or similar invitations to view a property without an appointment, shall be permitted.
+- In-person activities must be by appointment only; - Facial coverings are required to be worn at all times by real estate brokers, their clients, and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.). - No more than three (3) people, including the broker, may be at the property at any one time; - Those three persons must strictly follow social distancing guidelines by remaining at least six feet apart at all times; and - No real estate open houses or similar invitations to view a property without an appointment, shall be permitted.